edvordo/TabsOfAvabur/README.md

    * **@mention** [*inserts @username handle at the end of the chat message*]
    * **Quickscope** [*sends* `/whois username`]
    * All of these can be disabled in ToA options
+ * You'll get a notification in chat when I update ToA :smiley: